jackeichen/pydiskcmd/README.md

 pydiskcmd
 =========
-pydiskcmd is a disk command interface for python3.
-This is a linux tool to send command to SATA/SAS/NVMe disk.
-I develop this tool to familiarize the command set specs(sata,nvme).
+pydiskcmd is a disk command tool for python3.
+It can send command to SATA/SAS/NVMe disk, as also as monitor the disk health.

-The project is under development now.
+In Linux, there is some tools to handle disk, like hdparm,smartctl,nvme-cli and etc. But I still hope to develop a tool to cover all the sata,sas,nvme disks.
+It should be easily installed and should be able to send raw commands to target disks, provide a high-level API to build raw command with different protocal.
+Besides, it could monitor the health of the disks, especially take full advantage of NVMe(which offer a better monitoring mechanism).

+While in Windows, rarely find out an open source user level disk tool.
+I hope it is convenient to handle a disk in windows as if it is in Linux.

+This project is more of a code collection, it was born and grow in the open source codes from github.
+Thanks to these contributors.

 License